-Please note that if you witness the abuse of a child, you need to contact the police immediately.
+Please note that if you witness the abuse or neglect of a child, you need to contact the police immediately.

 Once a report is received, College officials are responsible for notifying appropriate authorities and ensuring that investigations are initiated.
 Failure of College officials to initiate timely notice and a timely and appropriate investigation will result in discipline up to and including termination.

-The policy strictly prohibits retaliation against individuals who make good-faith reports of child abuse or suspicions of child abuse.
+The policy strictly prohibits retaliation against individuals who make good-faith reports of child abuse or neglect as well as suspicions of child abuse or neglect.
 Individuals concerned about retaliation should speak with the Vice President of Human Resources and Compliance or the Director of Safety.

-Employees notifying authorities via 911 or via the Child Abuse Hotline of child abuse or suspected child abuse incident related to Messiah College, need to also notify the Vice President of Human Resources and Compliance or the Department of Safety that an incident of child abuse has been reported.
+Employees notifying authorities via 911 or via the Child Abuse Hotline of child abuse or neglect or a suspected child abuse or neglect incident related to Messiah College, need to also notify the Vice President of Human Resources and Compliance or the Department of Safety that an incident of child abuse or neglect has been reported.